Tuna Pasta

 My Tuna Pasta Is So Good!

-Once the pasta water is boiling, the whole thing is done in 10 minutes—which is exactly what I needed.
-It’s made with simple ingredients I almost always have on hand: pasta, canned tuna, and jarred capers.
-I had a similar dish at a restaurant once with white fish and a lemony sauce, so this is my low-maintenance, budget-friendly take on that.
+Once the pasta water is boiling, the whole thing is done in about 10 minutes.
+It’s made with simple ingredients I always have on hand pasta, canned tuna, and jarred capers.
+I had a similar dish at a restaurant once with white fish and a lemony sauce, and this ended up being my low-maintenance, budget-friendly take on that idea.

 Ingredients for recipe: salt and pepper, garlic, capers, parmesan, lemon, spaghetti noodles, fresh parsley, canned tuna in a bowl, and oil.